Child Nutrition Programs

 The Food Bank for Larimer County is working to serve children at risk for hunger through three main programs:

-Click here to see the listing of 2013-14 School Year Sites.
+Click here to see the listing of Summer 2014 sites.

 Backpack: Supplemental Food for Weekends